- Read our review guidelines

 What Are Bilge Pumps For?

 Bilge pumps are designed for boats in order to remove any water that has built up inside.
-In the case of a canoe or kayak, a bilge pump would be able to remove any excess water that has splashed into the craft from paddles or waves.
-It is also able to remove any remaining water in your vessel after a capsize.
+In the case of a canoe or kayak, a bilge pump would be able to remove water that has splashed into the craft from paddles or waves.
+It is also able to remove any remaining water inside your vessel after a capsize.

-A bilge pump can be used to pump out water from storage hatches as well as the cockpit of your kayak.
-This means that you can remove excess water without having to tip your kayak or canoe upside down, and you can generally stay inside your craft while you do it.
+A kayak bilge pump can be used for pumping water from storage hatches as well as the cockpit of your kayak.
+This means that you can remove excess water without having to tip your boat upside down, and you can generally stay inside your craft while you do it.

 While you might think that bilge pumps might be less useful in a sit-on-top yak, they can still be pretty useful.
 Even if your vessel has scupper holes to allow water to drain out, you may be using scupper plugs.
 And while this can prevent water from coming in from underneath, water can still come over the top.
-This is where a bilge pump could come in handy.
+This is where a kayak bilge pump could come in handy to expel unwanted water.

-You may find you also want to keep a sponge with you while you’re on the water, as this can be useful in removing smaller amounts of water, sand and grit; the amounts that are too small for a bilge pump to remove.
+You may find you also want to keep a sponge with you while you’re on the water, as this can be useful in removing smaller amounts of water, sand and grit; amounts that are too small for even the best kayak bilge pump to remove.

 Types Of Bilge Pumps